V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-The router is global for all components, i.e., a dictionary that this method passes to the router will
+The router is global to all components, i.e. the dictionary that this method passes to the router will expand the current
-extend the current route data but not override.
+route data, but not override it.

-### Synchronizing with the router after initializing a component
+### Synchronization with the router after component initialization

-When a component uses `syncRouterState`, it asks the router data on initializing, but sometimes,
+When a component uses `syncRouterState` it asks for router information on initialization, but sometimes the router doesn't
-the router does not have requested properties, and we provide default values for these.
-There is a nuance: the default values don't synchronize with the router, i.e., when we move from one page
+have the requested properties, and we provide default values for them.
+There is a caveat: the default values are not synchronized
-to another using `push` and return by using `back/forward` the properties that take values
+with the router, i.e. when we navigate from one page to another with `push` and return with `back/forward` the properties take values
-from the default state won't be restored.
-Sometimes, this behavior does not match our expectations,
+from the default state will not be restored.
+Sometimes this behavior is not what we expect, so each component has a `syncRouterStoreOnInit`
-and that why every component has the `syncRouterStoreOnInit` prop.
-If we toggle `syncRouterStoreOnInit` to `true`,
-the component will forcibly map its state to the router after initializing.
+property.
+If we switch `syncRouterStoreOnInit` to `true`, the component will force its state to map to the router upon initialization.

 ### Resetting the router state

-You can additionally specify a method that serves the situation when you want to reset the state synchronized with the router.
+You can optionally specify a method that handles the situation where you want to reset the state synchronized with the router.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';